List of cities in Luxembourg

-Towns in Luxembourg highlighted amongst all communes in the country.
+Cities in Luxembourg highlighted amongst all communes in the country.

-There are twelve towns in Luxembourg, as defined by statute.
-Despite the status as towns, they are not all contiguous urbanised areas.
-They are similar to communes, but have been given a separate legal status.
-There is a technical difference between the status of commune and towns, but this is limited in practicality.
-One difference is that échevins in towns are formally appointed by the Grand Duke, whereas échevins for other communes are appointed by the Minister for the Interior.
+There are twelve cities in Luxembourg, as defined by statute.
+Despite the status as cities, they are not all contiguous urbanised areas.
+They are communes that have been granted an honorific title by law.
+There is a technical difference between the status of commune and city, but this is limited in practicality.
+One difference is that aldermen in cities are formally appointed by the Grand Duke, whereas aldermen for other communes are appointed by the Minister for Internal Affairs.

 Terminology

-The officially used terms for a town in the sense of this article are Stad (plural Stied) in Luxembourgish, Stadt (plural Städte) in German, and ville (plural villes) in French.
+The officially used terms for a city in the sense of this article are Stad (plural Stied) in Luxembourgish, Stadt (plural Städte) in German, and ville (plural villes) in French.

-All of these terms may be translated as either "town" or "city".
-However, apart from the capital, Luxembourg City, and Esch-sur-Alzette, most of the places have none of the qualities that would award them the status of a "city" according to English usage.